LCOGT/observation-portal-frontend/README.md

 npm install
 ```

+### Using local ocs-component-lib
+If you are also developing against local changes to the ocs-component-lib project, you will need to follow some extra steps to install and use those changes locally without problems.
+The best description of the local development problem I've found is [here](https://stackoverflow.com/questions/64864935/runtime-error-integrating-a-component-lib-that-uses-vue-composition-api-you-m), but basically if you just install the local directory or `npm link` it, the library will have its own different copy of the vue-composition-api library it attempts to use, which will not be instantiated properly so it will fail to work right.
+You can get around this by following these specific steps to install the local copy of the ocs-component-lib:

+In the ocs-component-lib root directory
+1. `npm install`
+2. `npm run build`
+3. `npm prune --production`
+4. `npm pack` (should generate a local `ocs-component-lib-{version}.tgz` file)

+In this root directory:
+1. `npm uninstall ocs-component-lib`
+2. `npm install path/to/ocs-component-lib-{version}.tgz`

 ### Local Development

 If you are developing locally, you will probably need to set a few variables in your development Observation